-With the whole world going into shutdown many people succumbed to panic.
+With the whole world going into shutdown many people succumbed to panic and anxiety.
 And yes, wearing a bio-suit and building a decontamination chamber at your room’s entrance does technically decrease your chances of getting sick.
 But the benefit from this sort of overreaction is in no way comparable to the actual effort you put into it.

 Keep a cool head and know where to draw the line.